 Arendt noted that the two-tiered Platonic structure was subject to a series of inversions in the 19th century, most notably at the hands of Kierkegaard, Marx, and Nietzsche.
 But, as she points out, they cannot altogether escape Plato because they are working within the tensions he generated.
 It might be better to imagine, then, that the two-tiered world was simply immanentized, the dual structure was merely brought into this world.
 Rather than conceiving of an immaterial realm that transcends the material realm, we can conceive of the material realm itself divided into two spheres.
 The first is generally accessible to our senses, but the second is not.

 As Arendt herself observes, modernity was characterized in part by this shattering of confidence in our perceptive capacities.
-The world was not the center of the universe, for example, as our senses suggested, and it turned out there were whole words, telescopic and microscopic, which were inaccessible to our unaided perceptive apparatus.
-Indeed, Arendt and other have suggested that in the modern world we claim to know only what we can make.
+The world was not the center of the universe, for example, as our senses suggested, and it turned out there were whole worlds, telescopic and microscopic, which were inaccessible to our unaided perceptive apparatus.
+Indeed, Arendt and others have suggested that in the modern world we claim to know only what we can make.

 We might say that border of the two-tiered world now runs through self.
 Data and some magic algorithmic sauce is now the key that unlocks the truth about the self.
 It’s knowledge that others seek about us and it is knowledge we also seek about ourselves.
 My main interest here has not been to question the validity of such knowledge, although that’s a necessary exercise, but to note the assumptions that make the promises of data analytics plausible.
 One of those assumptions seems to be the belief that the truth, about the self in this case, lies in a realm that is inaccessible to our ordinary means of perception but accessible by other esoteric means.